kevinnayar/milestones/notes.md

 # Notes

+#### Apiclient
+- This is a singleton class
+- It contains a copy of auth state

 #### Notes
 - Notes are generated off of any comment that starts with `// @notes[NAMESPACE]`
 - Namespaces are there to group related comments under one title